 There are many possible causes of heart murmurs.

 - Flow murmurs: Exercise, pregnancy, and anemia can all cause a high blood flow, as can hyperthyroidism, fever, and rapid growth spurts.
-This could lead to an innocent murmur.
+High blood flow could lead to an innocent murmur.

 - Valve disease-related murmurs: Problems with a valve in the heart, such as aortic stenosis or a bicuspid aortic valve, can lead to a heart murmur.

-- Murmurs due to ventricular problems: Conditions that affect the ventricles and the flow of blood through them, such as functional mitral regurgitation, may cause a murmur.
+- Murmurs due to ventricular problems: Conditions that affect the ventricles and the blood flow through them, such as functional mitral regurgitation, may cause a murmur.

 - Murmurs due to complications of other conditions: Some conditions that affect the heart, such as endocarditis and lupus, may also cause a heart murmur.